moorepants/me41055/content/pages/syllabus.rst

 We highly recommend taking TU Delft's WB2630 Toets 1: Rigid-Body Dynamics prior to this course.
 Otherwise any introductory undergraduate level dynamics course should suffice.
-You should also be proficient with at least one scientific programming language.
-You will be learning and using Python_ for the class assignments.

 If you haven't had a dynamics course, you can probably get by if you are motivated and you already know:

 - Linear algebra
 - Vector calculus